manish8917/GAN---Face-Generation/README.md

 This is a zip file that you'll need to extract in the home directory of this notebook for further loading and processing.
 After extracting the data, you should be left with a directory of data processed_celeba_small/

 ### Please Note:
 ### This project work is a part of Udacity Deep Learning Nanodegree Program.
-I've executed it on my local machine with all the project rubrics to meet all the required specifications.
-The work has been uploaded here for reference.
+I've executed it on my local machine with all the project rubrics to meet all required specifications.
+It has been uploaded here for reference.